-- 1. Submit a completed online application form with a nonrefundable \$25.00 application fee - 2.
-Submit a high school transcript indicating graduation with a minimum grade point average of 2.0 on a 4.0 scale - Submit a college transcript, if applicable, with a minimum grade point average of 2.0 on a 4.0 scale - 4.
-Submit documentation to indicate a minimum age of twenty
+- 1. Submit a completed online application form with a nonrefundable \$35.00 application fee - Submit a high school transcript indicating graduation with a minimum grade point average of 2.0 on a 4.0 scale - 3.
+Submit a college transcript (official copy must be received no later than the first term of enrollment), if applicable, with a minimum grade point average of 2.0 on a 4.0 scale